cshuai427/Comp1/README.md

   - **Props Naming**: Avoid using DOM component prop names for different purposes.

     > Why?
 People expect props like `style` and `className` to mean one specific thing.
-Varying this API for a subset of your app makes the code less readable and less maintainable, and may cause bugs.
+Varying this API for a subset of your server makes the code less readable and less maintainable, and may cause bugs.

     ```jsx
     // bad